mosi-sol/live-contracts/episode-20/readme.md

 }
  ```
 ### disclaimer:
-- the code of repo for teaching on my [youtube](https://youtube.com/pafecafe) , so use it at your own risk.
+- the code of repo for teaching on my [youtube](https://youtube.com/pafecafe) , so if use it at your own risk.

 ---
 <p align="right">